exlskills/course-statistics-introduction/00_Basic Probability/00_Probability Spaces/00_Introduction/index.md

 A probability is the measure of of the likelihood that an event will occur.
 This means that we can put a number (between 0 and 1) that represents how often we see an event occur.
 In this case 1 would be that the event occurs every single time, while 0 would represents an event that never occurs.

 This may feel excessively basic, but understanding these key underlying premisses allow us to build an understanding of the world around us based on the likelihood that an event will occur!

+In the next lecture we will explore sample spaces which allow us to understand **all** of the outcomes which will help us to begin to decompose what is a probability!